kennyjin/Reliable-Communication/README.md

 1. Extract the sequence number information from the received data packet.
 2. Create an ACK packet with the same sequence number.

+## Blaster

+Blaster will send/receive variable sized IP packets/ACKs to/from the blastee.
+A fixed sized sender window (SW) is implemented at packet granularity.

+Two variables are defined to described how SW will work.

+* _LHS_: The number corresponding to the smallest numbered unACKed packet of the SW.
+* _RHS_: The number corresponding to the next packet to be transmitted.

+2 conditions are always needed to be satisfied:

+* RHS - LHS <= SW
+* Every packet with sequence number Sj < Si has been successfully ACKed. (__Not sure what is the seq number here__)

+Whenever a packet has not been ACKed for a certain amount of time, the blaster will __time out__ and retransmit the packet in the current window that has't been ACKed yet.

+## Packet Format

 ##  Running the code
 The implementations will be run in Mininet.
 A topology file (start_mininet.py) is provided.
 Do not change the addresses (IP and MAC) or node/link setup.
 When testing, different delay values might be used.